Organising an Event

 All participants must fill in a registration form with full details for each event.
 This will be taken as final information and cannot be changed once the brochure has gone to print.

 Worcester Live produces a full colour Festival Brochure, and prints 25,000 copies for distribution.
 There is a charge for events to go into the brochure of between £25 and £150 plus VAT, depending on the scale of the event.
 Events that are free of charge or single events running for just one day or night will cost £25 plus VAT.
 Multi events will cost more than this but only very large-scale multiple events will cost the full £150 plus VAT.
-To find out an exact cost for your event, please telephone the Festival Administrator on 07747 141094 or e-mail [email protected]
+To find out an exact cost for your event, please contact the Festival Administrator on [email protected]

 We cannot guarantee to include photos, but will do our best.
 Only sponsors’ logos will be included.